The Importance of Using a Safe Cookware

 Cast iron is durable, naturally non-stick, and less expensive than enameled cookware.
 But iron is continually leached into the food.
 With regular use, iron can reach high levels in the body and some individuals may be at risk of iron overload.
 People with iron overload should not use iron skillets, especially for cooking liquid and acidic foods.

 Stainless steel is an alloy of iron, consisting of iron and chromium.
 Stainless steel cooking surface still allows other metals to leach into the foods.
 The elements used in stainless steel cookware that may produce negative health effects are nickel, iron, and chromium.
 But the combination of metals used to create stainless steel cookware is more stable and less prone to leaching than most other metals.
 An exception is stainless steel cookware that has been damaged by harsh scouring with a rough or abrasive material.
-Expose to acidic conditions at boiling temperature, causes iron, nickel, and chromium corrosion.
+Exposure to acidic conditions at boiling temperature, causes iron, nickel, and chromium corrosion.
 You should not allow acidic or salty foods to remain in stainless steel cookware for long periods.

 Teflon is a brand name for products made from Polytetrafluoroethylene (PTFE).
 Another chemical used in the process of making Teflon is Perfluorooctanoic acid (PFOA).
 The major health effect linked with Teflon is the possible release of dangerous fumes into the air from a pan that is overheated.
 These toxic fumes can cause flu-like symptoms in humans (Polymer fume fever) and have been shown to be deadly to birds.
 Scientific studies have suggested that high levels of PFOA in human blood could be linked to high cholesterol levels, reduced fertility, and thyroid disease.
 Manufacturers agreed to eliminate PFOA emissions by the year 2015.
 You should throw out your Teflon cookware immediately.